CLI Reference

 --client-file <path> | Path to OAuth client secrets JSON (overrides settings) |

-cliq auth google # run the authorization flowcliq auth google --client-file ~/client.json # specify client file explicitlycliq auth google --status # check token statuscliq auth google --revoke # revoke and clearThe client secrets file is resolved from (in order): --client-file flag, then integrations.google.oauth_client_file in settings.json.
+cliq auth google # run the authorization flowcliq auth google --client-file ~/client.json # specify client file explicitlycliq auth google --status # check token statuscliq auth google --revoke # revoke and clearThe client secrets file is resolved from (in order): --client-file flag, then agents.gdrive.oauth_client_file in settings.json.
 After authorization, the refresh token is stored at ~/.cliqrc/google_token.json with restrictive permissions (0600).

 cliq clean